Stats-M/vb6-1999-SETImap/README.md

 # vb6-1999-SETImap
-(C) 1999
+Rade (C) 1999
 (MS Visual Basic 6) Learning project of my youth.
-Hail to spaghetti code!
+Hail to spaghetti code and a lot of emotional comments!

 SETImap - tracks Seti@home datafiles and locate it on a skymap
 ==============================================================